daveta/analytics/Analytics Data Sources and Schema.md

 ![Summary of data sources](https://raw.githubusercontent.com/daveta/analytics/master/AnalyticsDataSources.png)

 ## Background
 Today the Bot developer can opt into purchasing Application Insights for their subscription.
 Currently, the Connector Service will log events for Exceptions and Custom Events for messages received.
 The Bot Framework SDK is adopting this Application Insights infrastructure for Bot Analytics.
-Adopting Application Insights means adopting their data model.
+Adopting Application Insights means adopting their data model *to a limited degree*.

 ```https://docs.microsoft.com/en-us/azure/application-insights/application-insights-data-model```